On Campus Employment

 - Full-time: Authorized only during school breaks (summer semester, winter and spring break).

-- Competitive: On-campus jobs are few in supply and high in demand.
-None are guaranteed.
+- Competitive: The limited on-campus jobs are competitive and high in demand.
+Students are not guaranteed employment on campus.

 - Federally funded: Some campus jobs are classified as federally funded work-study positions.
-These are not available to international students.
+International students are not eligible for these positions.

 - Financial Scope: International students should not expect or rely on income from future campus employment before securing funds to cover all educational and personal expenses.

 - Taxes: International students are not exempt from US federal taxes.
-You may be eligible to waive Social Security taxes only (FICA).
-Therefore, filing an income tax return each spring between January 1 – April 15 is required to determine if you owe more taxes or can claim additional tax benefits or refunds based on the tax treaty between your country and the U.S.
+Therefore, filing an income tax return each spring between January 1 – April 15 is required to determine if you owe more taxes or can claim additional tax benefits or refunds based on the tax treaty between your country and the U.S. Even if you are not employed, you are required to file for 8843 each year.

 - Social Security Number (SSN): A SSN is not employment authorization.
 It’s a unique number that identifies you as a tax payer.
 You must have a SSN so your employer can withhold proper taxes.
 If you don’t have a SSN, you will need to obtain one before starting an on campus job.
 You must be in the U.S. at least 10 days before applying for SSN.
 You will need a printed job offer letter and assistance from ISS to obtain a SSN.